compbiozurich/UZH-BIO392/course-results/2020/Kalliopi-Essers/Report.md

 ### We’d like to store the following information.
 You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).

 ### All intervals are 1000 nt long.
 They are contiguous (head to tail).
 All in the plus strand.
 The first one starts (we’d like to include the start nucleotide too) in position 1000 of chr2.
 Intervals A and B have an score of 0, and interval C has a score of 1000.
-       * 0-start, half-open
+    0-start, half-open

 ##### Can we store this in SAM file?
 Why / why not?
 * No, for that we need genome sequence reads.
 ##### How would we store this information in BED3?
 Are we losing any information?
-* BED3 contains 'name of the chromosome', 'the startig positon' and ' ending position'.
-Therefore we lose some information. chr2    1000    1999 chr2    2000    2999
+* BED3 contains name of the chromosome, the startig positon and ending position'.
+Therefore we lose some information.

+        chr2    1000    1999
+        chr2    2000    2999
         chr2    3000    3999

 ##### And in BED6?
 Are we losing any information?
-* BED6 contains BED3 and the ´name´
+* BED6 contains BED3 and the name,  the score and the strand.
+With BED6 we do not have any loss of information.

+        chr2    1000    1999    A   0       +
+        chr2    2000    2999    B   0       +
+        chr2    3000    3999    C   1000    +

 ##### And in BED12?
 Are we losing any information?
+* BED12 is BED6 with far more information, which we don't have in this case.
+So there is no loss of information at all.

+        chr2    1000    1999    A   0       +   .   .   .   .   .   .
+        chr2    2000    2999    B   0       +   .   .   .   .   .   .
+        chr2    3000    3999    C   1000    +   .   .   .   .   .   .

 ##### And in the most compact Wiggle as possible?
 Are we losing any information?
+    fixedStep chrom=2 start=1000 step=1000 span=1000 strand=+
+    0
+    0
+    1000